RIDING FAST AND SAFELY WITH THE MOTORCYCLE

 Traction control is basically a system that uses throttle opening or the engine spark advance as input variables to regulate the slip of the rear wheel.

 It makes use of sensors mounted in different places on the bike, like the rear and front wheel mountings.
 It helps to monitor the speed of the wheel.
 It also manages to monitor roll pitch using an Inertial Management System.
 This system can also monitor a rider’s slides, turns, and wheelies.
 There are sensors that can also monitor engine speed.
-There is a big electronic control unit which monitors and relays information to the pit boxes.
+There is a big electronic control unit that monitors and relays information to the pit boxes.

 Simply put, this technology helps to monitor every parameter of the bike.
 If the front wheel is off the ground for a few seconds or the rear wheel slips, the ECU will cut down the power delivery.
 The electronics are so advanced today, that there are traction control settings available in bikes for every turn a rider takes.